Call Now

 Los Trigos Ranch

-Posted on: April 1st, 2022 by Robert Martin
+Posted on: April 1st, 2022 by Greg Walker

 Los Trigos Ranch is an iconic 612 acre Pecos River property just 30 minutes from Santa Fe.
 Los Trigos was part of Tex Austins Forked Lightning Ranch, later owned by Buddy Fogelson and his wife, actress Greer Garson.
 Owned and loved by the Cowles family since 1990, Los Trigos sits directly between the two properties formerly owned by Jane Fonda and Val Kilmer.